Skip to main content

 The screen doesn’t need to stay bright.
 After setting everything to “Never”, manually dim the screen to minimum brightness (or use the F1 key) — the screen will be nearly dark but the system won’t sleep.

-⚠️ Don’t Close the Lid
+⚠️ Don’t Close the Lid (by default)

 Closing a MacBook lid forces sleep regardless of pmset or caffeinate settings.
 If your MacBook is a dedicated agent host, keep the lid open.